syncfusion-content/java-file-format-docs/java-file-formats/word-library/mail-merge/mail-merge-options.md

 //Closes the Word document.
 document.close();
 {% endhighlight %}

 {% endtabs %}

 ## Remove empty group

-You can remove the empty merge field groups which contains unmerged merge fields after executing mail merge for a group in a Word document.
+You can remove the empty merge field groups which contain unmerged merge fields after executing the mail merge for a group in a Word document.

-The following code example shows how to remove empty merge field group during mail merge process in a Word document.
+The following code example shows how to remove empty merge field groups during the mail merge process in a Word document.

 {% tabs %}

 {% highlight JAVA %}
 //Opens the template document.
 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);
-//Gets the employee details as “IEnumerable” collection.
+//Gets the employee details as "IEnumerable" collection.
 ListSupport<Employees> employeeList = getEmployees();
-//Creates an instance of “MailMergeDataTable” by specifying mail merge group name and “IEnumerable” collection.
+//Creates an instance of "MailMergeDataTable" by specifying mail merge group name and "IEnumerable" collection.
 MailMergeDataTable dataTable = new MailMergeDataTable("Employees", employeeList);
-//Enable the flag to remove empty group which contain empty merge fields. document.getMailMerge().setRemoveEmptyGroup(true);
+//Enable the flag to remove empty groups which contain empty merge fields. document.getMailMerge().setRemoveEmptyGroup(true);
 //Performs Mail merge.
 document.getMailMerge().executeNestedGroup(dataTable);